HuantWang/SUPERSONIC/AE.md

 ### 5. Evaluation of Superoptimization

+#### 5.1 Setup environmental parameters:

+Using [change grpc version instruction](https://github.com/HuantWang/SUPERSONIC/edit/master/INSTALL.md)[#grpc] to rebuild your grpc with gcc -4.9.

-#### 5.1 Find the best policy and deploy it to the client to get optimized results
+#### 5.2 Find the best policy and deploy it to the client to get optimized results

 (*approximate runtime:  ~12 hours*)